PROloff/2017-WebGame-Phaser-ES2017/README.md

-# PIT-Hackathon 2017 WebGame Phaser ES2017 Tempalte
+# PIT-Hackathon 2017 WebGame Phaser ES2017 Template
-#### A template to create games with Phaser using ES2017 and Webpack.
+ A template to create games with Phaser using ES2017 and Webpack.

+ You can try the game template online on [https://pit-hackathon.github.io/2017-WebGame-Phaser-ES2017/](https://pit-hackathon.github.io/2017-WebGame-Phaser-ES2017/)

 ![Phaser+ES6+Webpack](assets/images/header.jpg)